Home Special Events Vancouver JUNO Awards

 Karishma Deo In Surrey

 The JUNO Awards typically brings a variety of other events to each host city.
-2025 is no exception.
-Below are some of the JUNO-related events happening across the Lower Mainland in chronological order.
+2025 was no exception.
+Below were some of the JUNO-related events that happened across the Lower Mainland in chronological order.

 JUNOS Plaza Party

-The Let’s Hear It BC JUNOS Plaza Party takes place in Surrey on March 15th.
-It’s a free event at Surrey Civic Plaza featuring six stages, over 30 artists, food trucks, a beer garden and family-friendly activities.
-To learn more about the JUNOS Plaza Party, see the City of Surrey‘s website.
+The Let’s Hear It BC JUNOS Plaza Party took place in Surrey on March 15th.
+It was a free event at Surrey Civic Plaza featuring six stages, over 30 artists, food trucks, a beer garden and family-friendly activities.

 JUNO Comedy Show

-Ola Dada hosts the JUNO Comedy Show.
-There are stand-up performances by Debra DiGiovanni, Courtney Gilmour, Jess Salomon, Ivan Decker and Nathan Macintosh.
-The event begins at 8:00 pm on March 27th.
-It’s held at the Vancouver Playhouse at 600 Hamilton Street.
+Ola Dada hosted the JUNO Comedy Show.
+There were stand-up performances by Debra DiGiovanni, Courtney Gilmour, Jess Salomon, Ivan Decker and Nathan Macintosh.
+The event began at 8:00 pm on March 27th.
+It was held at the Vancouver Playhouse at 600 Hamilton Street.
 Tickets cost around $40 each.

 JUNO Block Party

-The JUNO Block Party is a free celebration at šxʷƛ̓ənəq Xwtl’e7énḵ Square outside the Vancouver Art Gallery.
-It takes place over the three days leading up to the main ceremony, so on March 27th, 28th and 29th.
-There are live performances, market vendors, food trucks and more to enjoy.
-On March 29th there’s also the Junior JUNOS at 11:00 am.
+The JUNO Block Party was a free celebration at šxʷƛ̓ənəq Xwtl’e7énḵ Square outside the Vancouver Art Gallery.
+It took place over the three days leading up to the main ceremony, so on March 27th, 28th and 29th.
+There were live performances, market vendors, food trucks and more to enjoy.
+On March 29th there was also the Junior JUNOS at 11:00 am.

-The JUNO Block Party takes place from 4:00 until 10:00 pm on the Thursday and Friday and between 10:00 am and 10:00 pm on the Saturday.
+The JUNO Block Party took place from 4:00 pm until 10:00 pm on the Thursday and Friday and between 10:00 am and 10:00 pm on the Saturday.

 JUNOS Plaza Party in Surrey